HughWXY/ntools_elec/README.md

 In the 5th column of the initial text file, indicate what type of the electrode it is (G for grid, D for depth and S for strip).

+Alternatively, manual localization can also be done with [3D Slicer](https://www.slicer.org/), which allows direct pinpointing electrodes in 3D viewer.
+See step-by-step instructions [here](Manual_Localization_Instructions.pdf).

 ### Automated Projection

 Run ntools_elec in Matlab command window.
 In the pop-ups: